 A defendant arrested on drug charges or drug related charges must be recommended by the district attorney and must meet all eligibility requirements of La.
 R.S.
 13:5304 et seq.

-After meeting the eligibility requirements above, the defendant must submit to a clinical evaluation and be clinically accepted by the treatment staff to be eligible to participate in the Drug Treatment Court Program.
+After meeting the eligibility requirements above, the defendant must submit to a clinical evaluation and be clinically accepted by the treatment staff to be eligible to participate in the Recovery Court Program.

-The defendant and his attorney must agree to participate in the Drug Treatment Court.
+The defendant and his attorney must agree to participate in the Recovery Court.

 That participants must abide by all of the rules of drug court, which include mandatory court attendance, mandatory treatment attendance, extensive drug testing, possible inpatient treatment, and sanctioning by the court for all non-

 That defendant must meet with his probation officer regularly and abide by all conditions of probation.
 Fulfillment of all obligations of probation must be met prior to completion of the program.